-This golden platinum color is a gentle shade of platinum and it complements many skin tones.
+This golden platinum color is a gentle shade of platinum and complements many skin tones.
 Work with the underlying pigments in your hair.
 If you pull gold or warm tones, stick to those to complement your skin tone and make your eyes pop!
-This look works best if you want a more lived-in platinum look, so you don’t have to come in for a touch-up every 4 weeks.
-Instead, you can come in every 3 months.
+This look works best if you want a more lived-in platinum look, so you don’t have to come in for a touch-up every four weeks.
+Instead, you can come in every three months.

-This color definitely requires a lot of care and maintenance, and it can be damaging to your hair if not done correctly.
+This color requires a lot of care and maintenance, and it can damage your hair if not done correctly.
 Touch-ups for the roots are usually done every 4-6 weeks to guarantee great results.
 I recommend doing it in the 6th week to avoid extreme exposure and remove all the pigment.

 This is a dimensional icy blonde with dark roots and bangs.
 The most important thing to remember is that this process takes time.
 You have to be patient!
-You’ll need to understand that the lightening process compromises the health of your hair the more we have to lighten.
+You’ll need to understand that the lightening process compromises the health of your hair the more we have to lighten it.

 How you take care of your hair after this color process is crucial.
 Sleep with a mask on your hair once a week.
 Using Oribe Gold Lust Mask and bond multipliers like Olaplex are great ways to keep your hair healthy and bright.

 This pearly platinum blonde has the perfect glimmer of color in the sun.
-Generally fairer, cooler skin tones will look better with pearly platinum hair than very warm or dark skin tones.
-However, confidence is the real key to pulling off this look, not your skin tone.
+Generally fairer, cooler skin tones look better with pearly platinum hair than warm or dark skin tones.
+However, confidence is the key to pulling off this look, not your skin tone.

-This platinum blonde is done on bleached hair, and it looks so relaxed and undone.
+This platinum blonde is done on bleached hair and looks so relaxed and undone.
 To lighten your hair to this extent, your hair needs to be strong.
 For a blonde, a warmer skin tone is a great match.
-If the skin tone was cooler and pinker, I would adjust your hair to be less creamy and icier for a similar vibe.
-For color, this is a ‘global lightener’.
-The hair is fully bleached out to the scalp and a light, creamy toner was used to achieve the soft and slightly warm shade of the palest blonde.
+If the skin tone were cooler and pinker, I would adjust your hair to be less creamy and icier for a similar vibe.
+For color, this is a ‘global lightener.’
+The hair is fully bleached out to the scalp, and a light, creamy toner was used to achieve the soft and slightly warm shade of the palest blonde.

-When dealing with a platinum shade, it’s really helpful to rotate in or combine, along with your protein moisture system, a toning shampoo, or conditioner.
+When dealing with a platinum shade, it’s beneficial to rotate in or combine, along with your protein moisture system, a toning shampoo or conditioner.
 There are quite a few brands that make excellent ones.
-Most women can pull this tone off, unless you have a ton of pink pigmentation in your skin.
+Most women can pull this tone off unless, you have a ton of pink pigmentation in your skin.
 Because this tone of platinum falls between a cool and a warm tone, it becomes neutral.
 And because it’s going to be significantly lighter than most skin tones, it will usually create a beautiful contrast.
 The trick is to get it truly white.

 This is a warm platinum blonde asymmetrical bob.
 Asymmetric bobs are a popular style to create because it’s the best of both worlds — short in the nape and gradual length in the front.

 The best thing about this dark brown to platinum color is the color melt near the top.
-The way the hair blends from her dark base to platinum ends is very hard to accomplish, but as you can see, it really draws your eye to see the dark base pop through with her hand-painted highlights without any harsh lines or spots.
+The way the hair blends from her dark base to platinum ends is tough to accomplish, but as you can see, it draws your eye to see the dark base pop through with her hand-painted highlights without any harsh lines or spots.

-For women considering this color, keeping your natural root color can keep maintenance a bit more minimal.
+For women considering this color, keeping your natural root color can make maintenance more minimal.
 To maintain this color, try Oribe’s Bright Blonde product line.
-You’ll also want to see your stylist to refresh your toner for continuous blend and added shine.
+You’ll also want to see your stylist refresh your toner for a continuous blend and added shine.

-This is a nice, transitional platinum and silver look.
+This is a nice transitional platinum and silver look.
 It’s perfect for women who are apprehensive about going completely silver.
 For at-home care, use Olaplex treatments and take-home #3!
 Don’t do a platinum service without the add-on of Olaplex.
 Try the Joico Color Balance purple shampoo.
 Also, I recommend a good after-shower leave-in treatment.
-This is such a light hair color and skin tone does play a big role in how it’s going to look.
-For this color, a skin tone that is more neutral (not a lot of warmth) works well.
+This is such a light hair color, and skin tone plays a big role in how it will look.
+A more neutral skin tone (not much warmth) works well for this color.

 Consider icy winter platinum with soft beach waves.
-I love a variety of products, but my favorite combo to create this look would be Redken Anti Snap before blowdrying, Aveda Air Control hairspray to add texture and hold, then finishing off with a little Global Keratin Serum for shine.
+I love various products, but my favorite combo to create this look would be Redken Anti Snap before blowdrying, Aveda Air Control hairspray to add texture and hold, then finishing off with a little Global Keratin Serum for shine.
 I always reach for my Kenra blue-violet base lightener and my Framar brushes while creating a beachy balayage!

-This rooted A-line platinum bob is great for all skin tones, and they can rock this look because the color has both warm and cool tones in it.
-To achieve this color, I recommend the Wella Blondor Lightener, as well as L’Oréal Dia Richesse 10.22 toner.
+This rooted A-line platinum bob is great for all skin tones, and they can rock this look because the color has warm and cool tones in it.
+To achieve this color, I recommend the Wella Blondor Lightener and L’Oréal Dia Richesse 10.22 toner.